Like the arboretum where this relatively rare variety of hedgehog cactus may be viewed, echinocereus boyce-thompsonii

 is named after engineer and botanical researcher William Boyce Thompson (1869-1930).
 The plant was once classed as a variant of echinocereus fasciculatus

-but is now considered a separate species; the main differences are that the central spine is longer, up to 4 inches, and lighter in color (yellowish-brown); also the flower buds are more green, less brown.
+but is now considered a separate species; the main differences are that the central spine is longer, around 3 inches (occasionally up to 5), and lighter in color (yellowish-brown); also the flower buds are more green, less brown.
 Both species have relatively light spination, not obscuring the green stems.